-Computer protection eyeglasses: how to protect your eyes in the digital age
+Computer glasses: how to protect your eyes in the digital age

-In the digital age, we spend hours in front of screens: computers, tablets, smartphones, or televisions.
-Constant exposure to blue light and radiation emitted by devices can lead to eye strain, headaches, blurred vision, and dry eyes.
-Computer protection lenses were created to combat these problems and maintain long-term eye health.
+In the digital age, we spend countless hours in front of screens: computers, tablets, smartphones, or televisions.
+Constant exposure to blue light and radiation emitted by devices can lead to eye strain, headaches, blurred vision, and the sensation of dry eyes.
+Computer vision lenses with protective features were created to combat these issues and maintain long-term eye health.

 What are computer protection lenses?

-Computer protection lenses are special optical lenses that include blue light filters, which is responsible for the visual stress associated with using digital screens.
-In addition, they may have additional treatments such as:
+Computer protection lenses are special optical lenses that include blue light filters, responsible for the visual stress associated with using digital screens.
+Additionally, they may have extra treatments such as:

 -

-Anti-reflective coating – reduces light reflections on screens and surfaces;
+Anti-reflective coating – reduces light reflections from screens and surfaces;

 -

-UV protection – protects the eyes from harmful rays;
+UV protection – protects eyes from harmful rays;

 -

-Scratch and dirt resistant coating – for long-term durability and clarity.
+Scratch and smudge-resistant coating – for long-term durability and clarity.

-These lenses are optimized for working distance at the office, making them ideal for reading, writing, using computers or tablets.
+These lenses are optimized for desk working distance, making them ideal for reading, writing, and using computers or tablets.

 Who should use computer lenses?